tolinwei/tube-vim/README.md

      If you encounter issues during Vim installation, or you need some instruction for other Linux distributions, try refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in YouCompleteMe's Github wiki.

-4. Then boom!
-You can just use the similar command to start the installation.
+4. Then you can just use the similar command to start the installation.

      ```
      bash <(wget -O - https://raw.githubusercontent.com/tolinwei/tube-vim/master/install-linux.sh)
      ```

-5. (Optional) If you want to install [tmux](http://tmux.github.io/), try to install it via your system's software manager using `sudo apt-get install tmux` or `sudo yum install tmux`, or go to the official site to downlad source code and compile it.
+5. (Optional) If you want to install *tmux*, try to install it via your system's software manager using `sudo apt-get install tmux` or `sudo yum install tmux`, or go to the **[official site](http://tmux.github.io/)** to download source code and compile it.

 6. (Optional) If you need auto completion for Vim, refer to **[YouCompleteMe's Github page](https://github.com/Valloric/YouCompleteMe)** to see how to install it mannually.
 You basically need to add one line `Plugin 'Valloric/YouCompleteMe` in you **vimrc** file, download it using our pre-configured [Vundle](https://github.com/gmarik/Vundle.vim) and go to `~/.vim/bundle/YouCompleteMe` to execute `./install.sh`.
 It should be easy to set up on most famous distributions, however, if you run into some problem, you may have to read the [Full Installtion Guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide) and possibly the [FAQ](https://github.com/Valloric/YouCompleteMe#faq) section below.